DavidAzouz29/Snap/README.md

 1) Navigate to "Window/Snapper/Snapper Quick Tools".
 2) Navigate to "Window/Snapper/Snapper Editor".
 3) Start dragging and dropping blocks.
 Tip: Click the "Live Updates" toggle for generated code on the fly.
-4) Click "Live Updates" toggle OR "To JavaScript" when ready.
+4) Click "Live Updates" toggle OR "To C#" when ready.
 5) Click "Copy To Clipboard".
 6) Click the "C#" button in "Snapper QT" OR navigate to "Window/Snapper/Save/Save as C# Script".
 Describe your script in the filename.
 Tip: use Pascal Case e.g. PlayerMovement.
 7) Create a primitive by selecting your desired primitive from the dropdown.
 Then click on the "GameObject" button to add the latest Snapper script created to a primitive.
 Alternatively, right click in the hierarchy/ 3D Object/*choose your preference* e.g. Cube.
 Click "Add Component" and add your new script.
+8) Press Play to see your creation in action!

+## Features:
+- Drag-and-Drop coding for Unity!
+- GameObject button to start prototyping in minutes!
+- Assessment Wizard

 ## 3rd Party:
 - Blockly: https://github.com/google/blockly